kapicorp/kapitan/README.md

 ternary - value ? true_val : false_val e.g. {{ condition | ternary("yes", "no") }}
 shuffle - randomly shuffle elements of a list {{ [1, 2, 3, 4, 5] | shuffle }}
 ```
 You can also provide path to your custom filter modules in CLI.
+By default you can put your filters in lib/jinja2_filters.py and they will automatically get loaded.

 ### kapitan secrets